BAMresearch/SequentialLearningApp/README.md

 normalized (MAE):        Mean average prediction performance of model in final iteration on normalized targets.

+normalized (MAE):        Mean squarred prediction performance of model in final iteration on normalized targets.

+R^2:                     Coefficient of determination of model in final iteration on normalized targets.

 ##### SL Parameters

 Batch size: Size of samples drawn in each dev. cycle